zhangshuyun/gitaly/doc/rfcs/resource_limit_through_cgroups.md

 effect on users, as the nodes have plenty resources for day-to-day operations.
 In effect buying time to remove the overhead which is now absorbed by over provisioning.
-It's equally fair to flip this on it's head to reason bugs are sometimes not found as these are absorbed by over provisioning.
+It's equally fair to flip this on it's head to reason bugs are sometimes not found as these are absorbed by over-provisioning.

 However, with cgroups it could create a process that now runs into a memory limit and an OOM event is triggered, meaning the user action won't be completed.